Serving Our Neighbors

 Committee for Helping Others (CHO) is an all-volunteer organization that serves the Vienna, Oakton, Dunn Loring, and Merrifield areas.

 CHO helps those in need by providing emergency financial assistance and food aid, clothing, furniture, and Meals on Wheels.
-Emmanuel volunteers help with furniture pickups and deliveries when announced throughout the year.
+Emmanuel volunteers help with furniture pickups and deliveries throughout the year.

 Shepherd's Center